 Traffic Volume Threshold: The maximum score allocated to traffic volume for both Local and Collector roads is 25 points.
-Based on 2011 Policy, Local roads get points from 900 vehicle per day (vpd) and reach maximum value at 2150 vpd.
-Similarly, Collector roads get points from 3000 vpd and reach maximum value at 5,500 vpd.
-Previous review (DN March 2021 and IN Dec 2020) recommended revising this upper volume threshold to make the scoring more sensitive to higher traffic volumes.

-Based on the sample of traffic volume data reviewed for the City's Local and Collector streets, their upper volume threshold 2150 vpd and 5500 vpd, respectively, seems reasonable.
+Based on 2011 Policy, local roads get points from 900 vehicle per day (vpd) and reach maximum value at 2150 vpd.
+Similarly, collector roads get points from 3000 vpd and reach maximum value at 5,500 vpd.
+While previous review recommended revising this upper volume threshold to make the scoring more sensitive to higher traffic volumes, a review of traffic volume data of the City's local and collector streets indicated that the upper volume thresholds of 2150 vpd and 5500 vpd, respectively, are reasonable.